Your agents keep losing state.

 Unify the memory underneath them.

 The selling point is not a flashy plugin.
-It is one shared memory and recovery layer across Claude Code, Codex, SDK clients, HTTP callers, and operator tooling.
+It is one shared memory and recovery layer across Claude Code, Codex, GitHub Copilot, SDK clients, HTTP callers, and operator tooling.

 Best current path when you want memory to show up before the turn, persist after the response, and stay visible to operators.